xavierau/chatbot_showeasy/docs/context/01_platform_overview.md

 # Platform Overview

+## Show Easy Group

+**Show Easy Group** is redefining the possibilities of performing arts in Hong Kong through an innovative cultural industry chain that supports both performers and creators.
+The company operates on three core pillars:

+1. **DDC Creative Content**: Full support for original performance IP development from concept to stage
+2. **Performance-Themed Venues**: Restaurants that combine dining with original performance experiences
+3. **Show Easy Membership and Ticketing AI Platform**: Technology-driven cultural consumption platform

 ## What is ShowEasy.ai?

-**ShowEasy.ai** is a comprehensive event ticketing and discovery platform that connects event-goers with curated experiences across multiple categories.
-The platform serves as a one-stop destination for discovering, booking, and managing event attendance.
+**ShowEasy.ai** is Show Easy Group's AI-powered ticketing and membership platform.
+It serves as a comprehensive event discovery and booking platform that connects event-goers with curated experiences, with a special focus on supporting Hong Kong's original performance IPs and local creators.

 ## Core Mission

+To support Hong Kong's performing arts ecosystem by:
-To make event discovery and ticket purchasing seamless while building a community of event enthusiasts through exclusive membership benefits and personalized recommendations.
+- Making event discovery and ticket purchasing seamless through AI technology
+- Building a community of event enthusiasts who value original Hong Kong content
+- Providing creators and performance teams direct access to their audiences
+- Helping all dreamers in Hong Kong—whether on stage or behind the scenes—find their own stage

 ## Business Model